xdevplatform/search-tweets-python/README.rst

                            ustomer/portal/articles/901152-powertrack-operators)
      --results-per-call RESULTS_PER_CALL
                            Number of results to return per call (default 100; max
-                           500) - corresponds to 'maxResults' in the API --max-results MAX_RESULTS
+                           500) - corresponds to 'maxResults' in the API.
+If making a 'counts' request with '--count-bucket', this parameter is ignored.
+     --max-results MAX_RESULTS
                            Maximum number of Tweets or Counts to return for this session (defaults to 500)